How to Take the Perfect Day Trip to Toledo from Madrid

 RELATED READING: 1 Day in Madrid Itinerary: Best Things to Do in Madrid in 24 Hours

-A narrow cobblestone street in the city of Toledo surrounded by tall medieval-designed buildings during daytime
+A quiet, narrow cobblestone street in the city of Toledo surrounded by tall medieval buildings

 Toledo, Spain Travel FAQs